maikszusevics/IT-Security-Support-Bootcamp/Networking/TCP-IP Stack.md

 - Connects devices on the same network segment, uses Ethernet, Wi-Fi, or ARP for address resolution
 - Uses MAC addresses to ensure specific device connections.

+### Intersection of OSI and TCP/IP

+The OSI and TCP/IP models both explain network communication, but differ in structure and application.
+OSI is a theoretical seven-layer model used for teaching, while TCP/IP is a practical four-layer model that runs the internet.
+TCP/IP simplifies OSI by condensing its seven layers into four: Application (combining OSI's top three layers), Transport, Internet (equivalent to OSI's Network layer), and Network Interface (combining OSI's bottom two layers).
+OSI provides detailed theoretical understanding, while TCP/IP is more relevant for real-world network implementation and troubleshooting.

 ## Next Steps